-Students everywhere are getting ready for school by reviewing their schedules, shopping for new clothes and gathering up the necessary supplies.
+Students everywhere by reviewing their schedules, shopping for new clothes and gathering up the necessary supplies.

 However, not all of them will walk to school or board a bus on the first day of class.
 Homeschooled students will often begin their studies by taking a seat at the kitchen table, in front of their personal laptop or at the family computer desk.